Puma-Labs/.github/profile/README.md

 - **Nurses Haifa**
   - [Website](https://nurses.co.il/)
-  - The school trains nurses to deliver high-quality, compassionate care, emphasizing sensitivity to individuals, the community, and society.
-We foster students' creativity, academic skills, and encourage professional growth.
+  - This project trains nurses to provide compassionate, high-quality care, focusing on sensitivity to individuals and society.
+It fosters creativity, academic excellence, and motivates students for professional growth, shaping empathetic healthcare professionals.

 ### Contact Us